JoselleAstrid/ram-watch-cheat-engine/README.md

 Now, click the Execute Script button at the bottom of the Lua script window.
 If all went well, a little window should appear, displaying RAM values from the game.
 (If it's a Dolphin game and you have it paused, you will have to advance at least one frame for the values to display.)

 If you get an error, check the error message.
-If it says "you need to set ... in dolphin.lua" then open the `dolphin.lua` file that you downloaded from this repository, and set the value(s) you need according to the steps in that file's comments.
+(Note: The latest Lua error appears BELOW previous errors in the Lua Engine window.)
+The error message may have suggestions for you to fix the situation.
+For example, it may tell you to specify an address in `dolphin.lua`.

 ### Saving a Cheat Table for next session